n72t44/node-apn-oldie/doc/notification.markdown

 ### notification.sound

-The value to specify for `payload.aps.sound`
+The value to specify for `payload.aps.sound` can be either a `String` or an `Object` as outlined by the payload documentation.

 ### notification.alert